cjlinville/Colton_Site/about.md

 {:.lead}
 How did I get here?
 {:.lead}
 I spent the most formative years of my life on adventures in and around the Appalachian mountains.
 My Dad taught me how to fish, hike, ride a bike, and generally live outside.
 Eventually I fell headfirst into the world of rock climbing.
-This was my gateway drug to mountain biking, trail running, ski touring, mountaineering, and everything in between.
+This was the gateway to mountain biking, trail running, ski touring, mountaineering, and everything in between.
 {:.lead}
 My appreciation for the natural world grew as I experienced what the Eastern US had to offer.
 I began to undestand that places unremarkable to some, are temples to others.
 A wild stream might be sacred to a fisherman.
 A single trail can mean so much the right person.
 Even a railroad cut can bring a climbing community together.
 {:.lead}